easolhq/easolhq.github.io/docs/product_management_and_merchandising/product_overview.md

 ---
 layout: default
-title: Product Overview
+title: Product overview
-parent: Product Management and Merchandising
+parent: Product management and merchandising
 nav_order: 4
 ---

+# Product overview

 When a Creator configures their experiences, there are serveral required Overview fields that they must fill out.